DanielleByrne/gt-note-taker-hw/README.md

 ## Usage

-This project is comprised of an HTML, CSS, and JavaScript file that make a random password generator based on user input
+This project is comprised of an HTML, CSS, and JavaScript files that make note taker app
 ![SavedNote](savedNote.png)

 ![DeletedNote](deletedNote.png)